-Best Restaurants in OC - Category winners for the Best of Ocean City
+Best Restaurants in Ocean City - Ocean City's Top Restaurants for 2018

 Best Breakfast

-Barn 34: In the barn-style building formerly home to the Pirate’s Den, Barn 34 continues the tradition of delicious breakfasts and other great meals throughout the day, too.
+In the barn-style building formerly home to the Pirate’s Den, Barn 34 continues the tradition of delicious breakfasts and other great meals throughout the day, too.
 Downstairs you can dine-in or order a drink at the Rum Bar, or upstairs, hang out in the Loft Dining Room and Bar.
 Either way, your experience will be accented with great food, live music and maybe even a game of ping-pong.

 Runner-up: General’s Kitchen

-Editor’s choice: Sahara Cafe
+Editor’s choice: Bad Monkey

-Sahara Cafe on 30th street calls themselves “an oasis of deliciousness,” and that’s especially true at breakfast time.
-Come for a Sunshine Breakfast and get eggs, omelettes, pancakes, Belgian waffles, breakfast sandwiches–whatever you want, Sahara’s got it cooking.
-Just be warned: No sense of humor, no service.
+The bread can make or break the breakfast, and at Bad Monkey, bread is baked fresh in-house every morning and comes straight out of the oven right before it hits your plate.
+Eggs and omelettes, french toast and pancakes, breakfast tacos and chipped beef are all on the menu, and morning libations include organic Mexican coffee, Tito’s cucumber-infused Bloody Marys and fresh-squeezed mimosas.

 Best Wings

-The Original Greene Turtle North OC: Though it’s now famous all over the East Coast for its wings and other pub eats, in 1976 the Greene Turtle was just a one-location restaurant in North Ocean City, MD.
-But their growing popularity doesn’t mean the Turtle’s original location has gone out of style; in fact, many would say that this specific sports bar has the best wings in Ocean City.
-They might even be the best of the entire East Coast.

-Runner-up: Kirby’s Pub
+Kirby’s Pub

+The top words you’ll hear to describe Kirby’s Pub are “reasonable prices,” “unpretentious” and “great wings!!!” with, yes, three exclamation points.
+Come on a Tuesday for Wing Night and get your house, BBQ or Bangin’ wings.
+The Bangin’ is tangy BBQ mixed with Kirby’s hot sauce and is highly recommended by locals.

-Editor’s choice: Johnny’s Pizza & Pub
+Editor’s choice: Shotti’s Point

-They say they have the fastest delivery and the coldest beer in town, but whether that’s true or not, Johnny’s certainly has great wings.
-They offer 19 different wing flavors ranging from Old Bay to Glazed Jamaican Jerk and Honey, in mild, medium or hot.
-Johnny’s also serves pizza (of course), subs, calzones, burgers, an array of appetizers and more, but whatever you order, you’ll want to include wings.
-All you need is an appetite and plenty of wet naps.
+Shotti’s Point is a new restaurant in Ocean City, but it won’t be long before they’re known for their delicious and super-unique offerings.
+Their wings are no exception.
+You can get them in 14 different flavors ranging from Zippy Cana (smoked paprika, chipotle, brown sugar, agave and sriracha) to Boardwalk (Old Bay, malt vinegar) to Taekwondo (Thai BBQ, orange zest, Thai basil, scallions, sesame).

 Best Carry Out

-Anthony’s Carryout at 17th: Best Carry Out was a close race between Anthony’s and Fat Daddy’s, but the audience choice ultimately goes to Anthony’s at 17th street.
+Best Carry Out was a close race between 17th Street Anthony’s and the other Anthony’s, but the audience choice ultimately goes to Anthony’s at 17th street.
 Tried and true and owned by the same family for 45 years, Anthony’s serves the best takeout breakfast, fried chicken, subs and pizza in Ocean City.
 They’re cash only, so be sure to hit up an ATM before you go!

 Editor’s choice: Belly Busters

-Note: This article was updated on 6/21/18 to reflect the Best of Ocean City’s 2018 results — ed.